 - How relevant are intelligent NICs in the emerging communications infrastructure?
 Will vendors of iNICs benefit from increased demand from public cloud and ecommerce markets?

-ARM Limited, AT&T Inc., Advanced Micro Devices, Inc., Amazon Web Services Inc., Aricent Group, Barefoot Networks, Inc., Broadcom Inc., Cavium, Inc., Cisco Systems, Inc., Facebook, Inc., Google Inc., Intel Corporation, Marvell Technology Group Ltd., Mellanox Technologies, Ltd., Microsoft Corporation, NXP Semiconductors N.V., Netronome Systems, Inc., QUALCOMM Inc., Softbank Group Corp., VMware, Inc., Verizon Communications, Inc.
+ARM Limited, AT&T Inc., Advanced Micro Devices, Inc., Amazon Web Services Inc., Aricent Inc., Barefoot Networks, Inc., Broadcom Inc., Cavium, Inc., Cisco Systems, Inc., Facebook, Inc., Google Inc., Intel Corporation, Marvell Technology Group Ltd., Mellanox Technologies, Ltd., Microsoft Corporation, NXP Semiconductors N.V., Netronome Systems, Inc., QUALCOMM Inc., Softbank Group Corp., VMware, Inc., Verizon Communications, Inc.